Solutions: 18 - Add/remove = insert/delete

 }

 Mutually exclusive states are enforced by whoever can transition into them.
-If only the classification system can add to either, and the classification system reads energy and decides which table to add to, the invariant is maintained by construction.
+If only the classification system can add to either, and it reads energy and decides which table to add to, the invariant is maintained by construction.

 Exercise 4 - Death